-As noted above, land to the south of the park, including Anfield Road and the villas and terraced properties lining the route are largely screened from the park by a high red sandstone screen elevated position out of the park to the north and north east towards Snowdonia, Liverpool Bay, the Isle of Man, the Lake District and the Pennines. the upper stages of other properties are visible above the From this vantage point, Kemp's man-made landscape was intended to be seen as a continuation of the natural landscape.
+As noted above, land to the south of the park, including Anfield Road and the villas and terraced properties lining the route are largely screened from the park by a high red sandstone screen elevated position out of the park to the north and north east towards Snowdonia, Liverpool Bay, the Isle of Man, the Lake District and the Pennines.
+From this vantage point, Kemp's man-made landscape was intended to be seen as a continuation of the natural landscape.
 The high screen wall along the southern boundary of this part of the park was intended to turn the viewer's eye away from the houses lining Anfield Road and the city beyond.
 This is the most architectural section of the park and is a fusion of landscape and built forms.